yashrajbharti/read-out/readme.md

-# Read Aloud Web Component
+# 🎙️ **Read Aloud Web Component**

-### _"Just Read Out"_ – A Simple Way to Bring Voice to Your Content!
+### _"Just Read Out"_ – A Simple, Powerful Way to Bring Voice to Your Content!

 ## Overview

-The **Read Aloud Web Component** is a customizable, lightweight component that allows you to add text-to-speech functionality to any web page.
-With built-in support for the Web Speech API, it provides a seamless reading experience by listening to your voice and highlighting the words as they are read aloud.
+The **Read Aloud Web Component** is a customizable, lightweight solution that allows you to add **text-to-speech** functionality to any webpage.
+With built-in support for the **Web Speech API**, it provides a seamless reading experience, highlighting words as they are read aloud.

+---

-## Features
+## ✨ Features

-- **Web Speech API Integration**: Uses the browser's native speech recognition capabilities.
+- **🎤 Web Speech API Integration**: Uses the browser's native speech recognition capabilities.
-- **Customizable Text**: Style your paragraph any way you like—functionality stays intact.
+- **📝 Customizable Text**: Style your text any way you like—functionality stays intact.
-- **Language Flexibility**: Set the language for speech recognition through a simple `lang` attribute.
+- **🌍 Language Flexibility**: Set the speech language through a simple `lang` attribute.
-- **Live Word Highlighting**: Highlights the current word being read for easy tracking.
+- **🔍 Live Word Highlighting**: Automatically highlights the current word being read.
-- **Cross-Browser Compatibility**: Works in browsers that support the Web Speech API.
+- **🌐 Cross-Browser Compatibility**: Works in browsers that support the Web Speech API (Chrome, Safari, Edge, etc.).

+---

-## How to Use
+## 🚀 How to Use

-1. Add the custom component to your HTML:
+1. **Add the custom component to your HTML:**

    ```html
    <read-aloud-component lang="en-US">